apsessoms/DevOps/Loops&Conditions.md

 # Introduction

+*This guide is building off the [Modules Guide](./Modulesreadme.md) if you have been following along.*

 With **conditions**, you can deploy resources only when specific constraints are in place.
 And with **loops**, you can deploy multiple resources that have similar properties.

 ## Use Case